 Meanwhile, she says it’s not clear from her standpoint if the Impossible Burger is safe for people to eat.
 “The first application that Impossible Foods sent to the FDA came back with a number of concerns about allergens, the lack of longterm safety assessment, and questions about 46 undisclosed proteins that have never been in the human diet before,” Perls says.
 “We need real transparency and real food people can trust, and this takes us in the opposite direction.”

 To her point, the Food and Drug Administration put Impossible Foods through the ringer, raising concerns about long-term consumption of heme and extending its safety review of the product.
 However, the FDA ultimately approved it, granting soy leghemoglobin “generally recognized as safe” status in 2018.
-Impossible Foods still needs pre-approval from the FDA before it can start selling the burgers at grocery stores (it’s currently only available at restaurants), which the company hopes to do in 2019.
-A rep from the company says that they are currently in the very final stages of obtaining this approval.
+At the end of July, Impossible Foods obtained the FDA’s approval to be sold in grocery stores starting September 3, 2019 (it’s currently only available at restaurants).

 What an RD says: Blake is unfamiliar with heme since it’s such a new ingredient, but there was something else that raised her eyebrows: the saturated fat, which clocks in at 14 grams.
 “Here we go again with the coconut oil,” Blake says.
 “A lot of these plant-based burgers are getting a lot of press, but I would prefer for people to find an alternative with less saturated fat.”
 She didn’t have a problem with anything else on the label, including the soy, which she says is perfectly healthy in moderate amounts.